Tesla Model S Plaid Spied Testing Aggressive Body At The Nurburgring

 In front, this Model S wears a black splitter that juts out from below the fascia.
 Presumably, it works with the rear diffuser to balance downforce between the two ends.

 In this video, it also appears that the clear rear spoiler has a steeper angle of attack than the piece on other pre-production examples.
-The element's design would make it easy to alter the slant and tweak the aerodynamics.
+The element's design would make the job easy for the engineers to alter the slant and tweak the aerodynamics.

 Judging from this car's shape, Tesla appears to have a high-downforce setting for the Model S here.
 Since the company can apparently remove or modify the splitter and spoiler, it's possible the company is evaluating the ideal amount of downforce for the Nürburgring's many curves without too much of a detriment on straight-line speed.